 - Investment manager BlackRock

 - Actuarial advisor WTW

-- Investment advisor Mercer until July 2023, Redington from July 2023
+- Investment advisor Redington

 - Insurance Transaction advisor WTW

 - Legal advisor Sackers

 The Trustee implements its investment strategy using an Outsourced Chief Investment Officer (OCIO) model, in which the investment manager, BlackRock, is also the stewardship provider.
-The Trustee believes it is important to ensure that the investment manager proactively engages with investee companies to understand relevant climate-related risks and opportunities, and considers those risks and opportunities within its investment decision making processes
+The Trustee believes it is important for climate-related risks and opportunities to be taken into account in stewardship activities carried out by the investment manager and in investment decisions proposed by the investment adviser.

-The Scheme's partnership with BlackRock is key in this process.
 BlackRock believes that the transition to a low carbon economy will impact macroeconomic trends, companies and portfolios, and hence dedicates significant resources to analysing and understanding climate-related risk and opportunities.
 This in turn informs the way it votes and engages with investee companies and issuers.